oxylabs/playwright-proxy-integration-js/README.md

   ]
 ```

-To select one of these randomly, use the following line of code:
+To select one of the proxies randomly, use the following line of code:

 ```JavaScript
 var proxy = proxies[Math.floor(Math.random() * proxies.length)];
 ```

-create a variable called `launchOptions` and assign the proxy information to it.
+Create a variable called `launchOptions` and assign the proxy information to it.

 Don't forget to replace `USERNAME` and `PASSWORD` with your proxy user credentials.